Boulder, Colorado: Polar Bear Plunge

 Beginning in 1983, hundreds of people head to the Boulder Reservoir on New Year's Day to take part in the annual polar bear plunge.
 With rescue teams standing by, participants use a variety of techniques to plunge themselves into the freezing reservoir.
-Once the plunge is complete, swimmers retreat to hot tubs on the reservoir beach to revive themselves from the cold.

 Naked Pumpkin Run

 Starting in 1998, dozens of people have taken part in a Halloween run down the city's streets wearing only shoes and a hollowed-out pumpkin on their heads.
-In 2009, local police threatened participants with charges of indecent exposure and no naked runners were reported in official newscasts, although a few naked runners were observed by locals.
+In 2009, local police threatened participants with charges of indecent exposure, and no naked runners were reported in official newscasts, although a few naked runners were observed by locals.
 Several illegal attempts, resulting in arrests, have been made to restart the run, but no serious effort has been mounted.

-420

-For several years on April 20, thousands of people gathered on the CU Boulder campus to celebrate 420 and smoke marijuana at and before 4:20 pm.
-The 2010 head count was officially between 8,000 and 15,000 with some discrepancy between the local papers and the university administrators (who have been thought to have been attempting to downplay the event).
-Eleven citations were given out whereas the year before there were only two.
-2011 was the last year of mass 420 partying at CU as the university, in 2012, took a hard stance against 420 activities, closing the campus to visitors for the day, using smelly fish fertilizer to discourage gathering at the Norlin Quad, and having out-of-town law enforcement agencies help secure the campus.
-In 2013, April 20 fell on a Saturday; the university continued the 420 party ban and, again, closed the campus to visitors.
-In 2015 the government conceded and once again opened the park to visitors on April 20.

 Boulder Cruiser Ride

 The Happy Thursday Cruiser Ride is a weekly bicycle ride in Boulder Colorado.
-The Boulder Cruiser Ride grew from a group of friends and friends of friends in the early 90's riding bicycles around Boulder into the social cycling event it is today.
+The Boulder Cruiser Ride grew from a group of friends and friends of friends in the early '90s riding bicycles around Boulder into the social cycling event it is today.
 Some enthusiasts gather wearing costumes and decorating their bikes; themes are an integral part of the cruiser tradition.
-Boulder Police began following the cruiser ride as it gained in popularity in the early 2000's.
+Boulder Police began following the cruiser ride as it gained in popularity in the early 2000s.

 Issues with underage drinking, reckless bicycle riding, and other nuisance complaints led organizers to drop the cruiser ride as a public event.
 Returning to an underground format, where enthusiasts must become part of the social network before gaining access to event sites, the Boulder Cruiser Ride has continued as a local tradition.
 On May 30, 2013, over 400 riders attended the Thursday-night Cruiser Ride in honor of "Big Boy", an elk that was shot and killed on New Year's Day by an on-duty Boulder Police officer.

+World's Shortest St. Patrick's Day Parade

+Each year, the Independent Order of Odd Fellows hosts what they claim is the world's shortest St. Patrick's Day Parade, which extends just one city block.

+Boulder International Film Festival

+Founded in 2005, the Boulder International Film Festival is held annually in March and showcases films in different venues around Boulder, including the Boulder Theater.

+Sundance Film Festival

+Starting in 2027, Boulder will become the new host for the Sundance Film Festival.
+Under the terms of the contract, the festival will be held in Boulder for 10 years until 2037, with an option to extend.
+Boulder is around 10x larger than the original (and only) host city Sundance was based in, Park City, Utah.
+Boulder defeated rival bids from Salt Lake City-Park City and Cincinnati.